physionetchallenges/physionetchallenges.github.io/2020/submissions.md

 8. xgboost?

-For Python, replace python:3.7.3-slim with python:3.7.3-stretch in the first line of your Dockerfile.
+For Python, replace `python:3.7.3-slim` with `python:3.7.3-stretch` in the first line of your Dockerfile.
 This image includes additional packages, such as GCC, that xgboost needs.
 Additionally, include xgboost in your requirements.txt file.
 Specify the version of xgboost that you are using in your requirements.txt file.

-For R, add RUN R -e ‘install.packages(“xgboost”)’ to your Dockerfile.
+For R, add `RUN R -e 'install.packages(“xgboost”)'` to your Dockerfile.

 9. Pandas?

-Replace python:3.7.3-slim with python:3.7.3-stretch in the first line of your Dockerfile.
+Replace `python:3.7.3-slim` with `python:3.7.3-stretch` in the first line of your Dockerfile.

 10. Why can’t I install a common Python or R package using Python or R’s package manager?

-Some packages have dependencies, such as GCC, that language package managers do not install.
-Try replacing python:3.7.3-slim with python:3.7.3-stretch.
+Some packages have dependencies, such as GCC, that need to be installed.
+Try replacing `python:3.7.3-slim` with `python:3.7.3-stretch`, which includes more packages by default, or installing the dependencies

-If the first line of your Dockerfile is FROM python:3.7.3-slim, then you are building a Docker image with the Debian Linux distribution, so you can install GCC and other related libraries that many Python and R packages use by adding the line RUN apt install build-essential to your Dockerfile before installing your Python or R packages.
+If the first line of your Dockerfile is `FROM python:3.7.3-slim`, then you are building a Docker image with the Debian Linux distribution, so you can install GCC and other related libraries that many Python and R packages use by adding the line `RUN apt install build-essential` to your Dockerfile before installing these packages.

 11. How do I build my image?
 ```